 Teamfight Tactics has mesmerised many players so far but most of the complaints are related to RNG.
 Riot's designer, MapleNectar, recently spoke about the developers' feelings about RNG mechanics, stating they are good in the long term for the game since they offer a new experience every match.

-On the other hand, he agreed that item RNG is a bit extreme since some players can get three completed items while others get one or sometimes none.
+On the other hand, he that item RNG is a bit extreme since some players can get three completed items while others get one or sometimes none.
 Furthermore, PvE rounds can either spawn a bunch of component items or none at all.